UBCSailbot/sailbot_workspace/.devcontainer/base-dev/README.md

 ## Features

-- The base image builds off the the [`pre-base`](../pre-base/pre-base.Dockerfile) image and adds additional dependencies
+- The base image builds off the [`pre-base`](../pre-base/pre-base.Dockerfile) image and adds additional dependencies
     - This image is used for [deployment](../deployment/README.md)
 - The local-base image builds off the base image and installs essential development-only dependencies
 - The dev image builds off the local-base image and: